17th Infantry Battalion (Philippines)

-17th Infantry (Do or Die) Battalion is currently located at Brgy Masin, Alcala, Cagayan, and is operationally controlled by the 502nd Infantry Brigade of the 5th Infantry (Star) Division and presently covering the whole province of Cagayan and Apayao as its area of operation.
+17th Infantry (Do or Die) Battalion is currently located at Brgy Bangag, Lal-lo, Cagayan, and is operationally controlled by the 502nd Infantry Brigade of the 5th Infantry (Star) Division and presently covering the whole province of Cagayan and Apayao as its area of operation.

 History

 The forerunner of the 17th Infantry Battalion prior to its activation was the 6th Infantry Battalion (Provisional) placed under the direct control and supervision of HPA as strike/reaction force of Greater Manila Area, commanded then by LTC Restituto C Padilla.
 The unit got its name “17IB” when it was formerly activated on 16 October 1972 pursuant to General Orders Number 173, GHQ, AFP and placed under the direct control of HPA.
 All personnel and equipment of 6IB (Provisional) remained intact with the newly activated 17IB.
 The burden of organization, orientation, equipage and deployment fell on the leadership of then LTC Edon Y Yap.
 He took pain in completing the battalion equipment and uplifted capabilities when it was fielded in Central Luzon.
 It was almost one year gaining substantial and impressive success in its pacification campaign in Central Luzon when it was ordered to be shifted to Southern Philippines specifically in Lanao where Charlie Company was airlifted ahead of the battalion as advance group but was recalled back after two months due to a sudden change of tactical events and consideration.

 When the command of 17IB was passed to LTC Mateo V Bawagan, the unit's administrative, operational and related activities were accelerated to its highest peak which earned COL Bawagan the honor of having been adjudged as “The Most Outstanding Battalion Commander of Calendar Year 1974”.

 On 8 July 1975, LTC Nolan C Laput assumed leadership of 17IB to LTC Juanito P Allas.
 After four years and 20 days of productive pacification campaign in the province of Isabela and Cagayan, 17IB was pulled-out of the area on 16 March 1977 to undergo much needed respite and rest and recreation, orientation and retraining regarding new tactics and trends in the field of counter-insurgency warfare.
 After almost two months of retraining and reorientation, LTC Adelino V Magday took the command of the unit on 7 June 1977.
 Its new AOR covers the tri-boundaries of Pampanga, Zambales and the Peninsula of Bataan.
 The Battalion Command Post was initially established at Sta Lucia, Capaz, Tarlac but was later transferred to St Roosevelt at Dinalupihan, Bataan on 12 October 1977.
 MAJ Expedito S Sosa took command on 17th IB MIB following the untimely demise of LTC Adelino Magday in a vehicular ambush.
 The new Battalion Commander was recognized for its outstanding accomplishment and the Certificate of Merit from the Commanding General, then NORESCOM dated 1 October 1981 was awarded to the unit.